 --I was founding director of the mentoring program for the Creative Nonfiction Foundation; have mentored numerous writers since 2000; and have taught, lectured, and directed workshops on writing across the country.

---I seriously enjoy coaching emerging writers and mentoring established writers.
-My philosophy is learning what we do well is the first and most important offering a coach or mentor makes.
+--I love coaching and mentoring emerging writers and established writers.
+My philosophy: learning what we do well is the first and most important offering a coach or mentor provides.

---I hold a Master of Fine Arts in creative nonfiction from Goucher College, a Master of Divinity degree from Duke University,and a Bachelor of Arts degree from the University of South Carolina Upstate.
+--I earned a Master of Fine Arts in Creative Nonfiction degree from Goucher College, a Master of Divinity degree from Duke University,and a Bachelor of Arts degree from the University of South Carolina-Upstate.